doof-dev/file-organizer/README.md

 # file-organizer
-A free, light weight, open source tool to sort your file fast/
+A free, light weight, open source tool to sort your files fast.